 I also have the GS Wave softphone installed on my Android smartphone which allows me to take/make Hamshack Hotline VOIP calls from my smartphone when I'm not in the shack.

 In my current job I'm driving an 18-wheeler doing mostly "drop & hook" deliveries of shipping pallets.
-You can track my rig on APRS via one of the following links: 12-hour track, 24-hour track, 2-day track.
+You can track my big rig on APRS via the following link: 6-hour track.
 If my track isn't showing, give me a call on the radio or hamshack hotline and let me know.
+The APRS packets are being beaconed out using my Tytera UV-390 running the OpenGD77 firmware.
+I also run this setup in my car, beaconing as N7EKB-9.
+One of these days I'd like to install an APRS digipeater/iGate in the Rainier area.
+Mobile APRS coverage would greatly improve if more hams were running iGates!

 My radio shack is setup in an upstairs room in my house near Rainier, WA.
-The grid-square is CN86PV and the ICBM coordinates are 46° 54.279' N and 122° 42.118' W. My primary HF antenna is an Alpha Antenna J-Pole Sr 60 ft end-fed antenna mounted as a "sort of" sloper starting at about 18 ft off the ground running from the eave of my house out to a fir tree in the yard.
-My secondary HF antenna is a 80M dipole mounted approximately 20ft off the ground.
-This 80m antenna is level to the ground to maximize a Near Vertical Incidence Skywave (NVIS) radiation pattern for daytime HF operation.
+The grid-square is CN86PV and the ICBM coordinates are 46° 54.279' N and 122° 42.118' W. My primary HF antenna is an NI4L OCF Windom Dipole antenna mounted approximately 25ft off the ground.
 The main HF rig in the shack is a Xiegu G90 (max 20 watts!) which I use for HF voice and digital modes (mostly FT8).
 The main VHF/UHF radio is a Connect Systems CS800D dual band DMR and analog radio.
 The secondary VHF radio is an Alinco DR-235T for the 1.25m band.

 I've been running Linux on all of my home computers including those in my radio shack for close to two decades now.
 I program many of my radios on my Linux laptop using the CHIRP program or free software from the manufacturers.
 When the manufacturer's free software is only provided on Windows, I use a Windows virtual machine running on my Linux laptop to install and run that software.